Wherever you go, there's your KPI

 This anchor matters more than ever in the workplace.

 The opposite is proven to be true, don't believe me?
 Observe the most stressed out, negative, or aggressive person in your next meeting, and see what results they achieve.
-Are they inspiring other?
 Does the team feel solid?
-Or is there turnover and pockets of dissent?
-Are folks fighting as if they are working for the competitor and not on the same team?
-We often cling to Gantt charts, project trackers, and performance metrics to optimize results—but the most overlooked lever in any business is human energy.
+Is there turnover and pockets of dissent?
+We often cling to Gantt charts, project trackers, and performance metrics to optimize results but the most overlooked lever in any business is human energy.
 Calm minds build clean systems.
 Centered teams take smarter risks and recover faster.
 A Yale University study found that mindful leaders are rated as more emotionally intelligent, trustworthy, and inspiring.
-These qualities aren't soft—they're scalable.
+These qualities aren't soft, they're scalable.

 In the words of Jon Kabat-Zinn, "Wherever you go, there you are."

-When we bring chaos into the workplace, we design from disorder.
-But when we build from calm, strategy has room to click into place.
+So, when we bring chaos into the workplace, we design from disorder.
+But when we build from calm- strategy has room to click into place.

 So when and where do I start?